jimmyneutron2011/r-projects/moneyball-project.md

-#Notice the minimum year in the yearID column.
-Our batting data goes back to 1871 and our salary data starts at 1985
+**#Notice the minimum year in the yearID column.
+Our batting data goes back to 1871 and our salary data starts at 1985**

-#We need to remove the batting data that occured before 1985.
+**#We need to remove the batting data that occured before 1985**

 batting <- subset(batting, yearID >= 1985)

-#Using summary again to make sure the subset reassignment worked
+**#Using summary again to make sure the subset reassignment worked**

 print(summary(batting))